mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0/index.md

 - Upgrade the version of the Telegraf metrics plugin supported to leverage recent bug fixes and feature improvements (DCOS_OSS-4675).

-- Update the supported version of Java to 8u192 (DCOS_OSS-4380).
+- Update the supported version of Java to 8u192 to address known critical and high security vulnerabilities (DCOS-43938, DCOS_OSS-4380).

 - Upgrade the support for the Erlang/OTP framework to Erlang/OTP version 21.3 (DCOS_OSS-4902).

 # Known issues and limitations
 This section covers any known issues or limitations that don’t necessarily affect all customers, but might require changes to your environment to address specific scenarios.
 The issues are grouped by feature, functional area, or component.
 Where applicable, issue descriptions include one or more tracking identifiers enclosed in parenthesis for reference.

-## Deprecated or decommissioned features
+### Deprecated or decommissioned features
 - In DC/OS 1.13, the DC/OS history service has transitioned into the retired state.
 The history service is scheduled to be decommissioned in DC/OS 1.14.
 You can find the definitions for each of the feature maturity states documented in the [Mesosphere DC/OS Feature Maturity Lifecycle](/1.13/overview/feature-maturity/).

-- Mesos endpoints with the <code>.json</code> suffix are deprecated and should not be used in DC/OS 1.13.</p>
+- Mesos endpoints with the <code>.json</code> suffix are deprecated and should not be used in DC/OS 1.13.

 - Some of the configuration parameters previously used to install DC/OS cluster components are no longer valid.
 The following `dcos_generate_config.sh` command-line options have been deprecated and decommissioned:
     * `--set-superuser-password`